Pastoral Support Groups in School:

 At Burpham Primary School we are continuing to develop our support for young carers.
 Young carers are young people who have caring roles for family members or friends with physical or mental health problems or disabilities, or drug or alcohol problems.

-I am the main contact person for young carers in the school.
-I liaise with pupils, families and staff in order to ensure that pupils who are carers are able to achieve and to enjoy their education.
+The HSLW is the Young Carers Champion in school.
+The HSLW liaises with pupils, families and staff in order to ensure that pupils who are carers are able to achieve and to enjoy their education.
 The school is in contact with Surrey Young Carers, a charity to whom the school can refer for advice and guidance and some fun “time-out” activities and groups.

 If no help is required at the moment, the school would still appreciate your sharing of any circumstances that may have an impact upon your child’s education as they progress through the school.
 This will allow us to be aware and offer support as required.
 Anything you do tell us will be treated sensitively and will not be shared without your knowledge.